alphagov/govuk-inverse-similarity/README.md

 ### Affinity Threshold

 This is used by the topic-group sampler algorithm, after the content has been topic-modelled.
 It describes the minimum probability that an LDA model assigned topic can have.
 Lower values will produce a higher volume of sampled documents, but they may be of lower quality.

+## Further Reading

+This project wouldn't have been feasible without the knowledge and experience of [previous GOV.UK experiments with LDA tagging](https://github.com/alphagov/govuk-lda-tagger)